-- Butter- This butter is browned.
+- Unsalted butter- This butter is browned.
 Brown butter cooks off some of the liquid, so it needs that extra butter to make up for it.

 - Brown sugar- I used light brown sugar.

-- Pumpkin pie spice- You can get this at your local grocery store.
+- Pumpkin spice- You can get this at your local grocery store.

 - Buttermilk- You can use full fat or reduced fat buttermilk.
 I normally can find reduced fat at my grocery store.

-- Sour cream- Use full fat sour cream.
+- Sour cream- Use full fat sour cream or plain greek yogurt.

 - Pumpkin puree- Use canned puree.
-Homemade puree has too much liquid.
+Homemade pumpkin puree has too much liquid.

-- Mini chocolate chips- I prefer minis, but you can use regular chocolate chips.
+- Mini chocolate chips- I prefer minis, but you can use regular semi-sweet chocolate chips or dark chocolate chips.

 Step By Step Instructions

-STEP 1: Brown the butter- Brown the butter in a large frying pan.
+STEP 1: Brown the butter- Brown the butter in a large saucepan pan over medium heat.
 Cook until the milk deposits separate and brown.
 Then, cool for 30 minutes.
 Make sure to save the speckles.

-STEP 2: Mix the dry ingredients- Use a sifter to blend the flour.
+STEP 2: Mix the dry ingredients- Use a sifter to blend the all-purpose flour into a large bowl.
 This prevent lumps.
-Then, mix in brown sugar, baking powder, baking soda, salt, cinnamon, nutmeg, and pumpkin pie spice.
+Then, mix in brown sugar, baking powder, baking soda, salt, ground cinnamon, ground nutmeg, and pumpkin pie spice.

-STEP 3: Mix the wet ingredients- Mix the brown butter with the rest of the wet ingredients.
-Next, pour the wet ingredients into the dry ingredients.
+STEP 3: Mix the wet ingredients- Mix the brown butter with the buttermilk, large egg, pumpkin puree, vanilla extract, and sour cream into a medium bowl using a whisk.
+Next, pour the wet ingredients into the flour mixture.

 STEP 4: Mix everything together.
 Use a rubber spatula, since this batter gets thick.
 Then, mix in the chocolate chips.

 STEP 5: Scoop the batter.
-Use a 1oz cookie scoop to scoop the batter into the muffin pan.
+Use a 1oz cookie scoop to scoop the batter into the muffin tin.
 Fill it ¾ths full.
 Then, top with mini chocolate chips.